luapower/nw/nw.md

 #### `app:run(func)`

-Run a function on a zero-second timer once, inside a coroutine.
+Run a function on a zero-second timer, once, inside a coroutine.
 This allows calling `app:sleep()` inside the function (see below).

 If the loop is not already started, it is started and then stopped after